hackclub/hackclub/workshops/backjack/README.md

 int Dl_card1, Dl_card2, Dl_card_cont;      /* used to stored the Card number for the Daler*/ int Tl_Pl_card,Tl_Dl_card;                 /*Use to store the total number of card or player and dealer*/
 ```
- + In side the Declaration section, will be the section use to declare variables and function, in this case I have declare the first function ```start_The_Game()``` that will be call when we need to start the game.
-Don't worry if you dont see it use now but you will later.
+ + Inside the Declaration section, will be the section used to declare variables and functions, in this case I have declared the first function ```start_The_Game()``` that will be called when we need to start the game.
+Don't worry if you don't see it used now but you will later.

-+ For the first integer(short for int) variable declare with multiple variable in it,so when the game start the player and the dealer(computer) will both will be handed 2 card,now we declare `Player card number one` short for `Pl_card1` that will will be used to store the first card number of the player,  we suse the `_` underscore as to show that there is a space; Then `Player card number 2` short for ``Pl_card2`` use to store the second card.
++ For the first integer(short for int) variable declare with multiple variable in it,so when the game start the player and the dealer(computer) will both will be handed 2 card,now we declare ` Player card number one ` short for ` Pl_card1 ` that will will be used to store the first card number of the player,  we use the ` _ ` underscore as to show that there is a space; Then ` Player card number 2 ` short for ` Pl_card2 ` use to store the second card.
-we then have `Pl_card_cont` or ` Player card continues` which will be used to store the remaining card that will be draw, therefore continues.
+we then have ` Pl_card_cont ` or ` Player card continues ` which will be used to store the remaining card that will be draw, therefore continues.

-+ For the Dealer card, we use exalty the same method use used to declare the first cards fo the Player, nbut instead of `Pl for Player` we use `Dl` for `Dealer`. the Dealer also have to receive 2 card at first then `Dl_card_cont`  will be used to stored the remaining card that bthe Dealer will draw.
++ For the Dealer card, we use exactly the same method use used to declare the first cards fo the Player, but instead of ` Pl for Player ` we use ` Dl ` for ` Dealer `. the Dealer also have to receive 2 card at first then ` Dl_card_cont `  will be used to stored the remaining card that the Dealer will draw.

-+ finaly we need a variblae that will store the Player 's toatal card and the Dealer's total card that will be used to find who has a blackjack.
-Therefore `Tl_Pl_card` stand for `Total Player Card` and `Tl_Dl_card` stand for `total dealer card`.
++ finally we need a variable that will store the Player 's total card and the Dealer's total card that will be used to find who has a blackjack.
+Therefore ` Tl_Pl_card ` stands for ` Total Player Card` and ` Tl_Dl_card ` stands for ` total dealer card `.

 ```c++
 int main() {